davidsbond/autopgo/README.md

 #### Command

-To upload a profile, use the following command, specifying the application name as the only argument:
+To download a profile, use the following command, specifying the application name as the only argument:

 ```shell
 autopgo download hello-world